 Key Highlights

-• Men drive more miles than women; the average male driver logs 16,550 miles a year which is 63% more than the average for women, 10,142.
+• Men drive more miles than women; the average male driver logs 16,550 miles a year which is 63% more than the average for women at 10,142.

-• Motorists over age 65 are driving more miles and keeping their licenses longer, and drivers over 85 comprise the fastest-growing age group.
+• Motorists older than 65 are driving more miles and keeping their licenses longer, and drivers 75–79 years old comprise the fastest-growing age group.

-• The average low-mileage discount nationwide translates into savings on your policy of up to 3%, depending on your insurer, but it can be higher in some states.
+• Receiving a low-mileage discount translates into savings on your policy of up to an average of 3% or higher in some states, depending on your insurer.

 author-img